 This statue was commissioned by the Mason Memorial Committee and it was originally unveiled in 1887 at Chester Square but, following road improvement works, it was moved to Henry Square in 1972.

-Nevertheless, during regeneration works around St Peter’s Church in the 1990s, it was moved again to its present location at Trafalgar Square, Stockport Rd,
+Nevertheless, during regeneration works around St Peter’s Church in the 1990s, it was moved again to its present location on Trafalgar Square, Stockport Rd,

 where it now stands facing ‘The Twelve Apostles Terrace’ of his Oxford Mills Community.